andlo/mycroft-skills-list-gitbook/skills/skill-alarm.MycroftAI.md

 ### _skill-alarm.MycroftAI_
 ## Description:
 Set a single use alarm, daily alarms, or weekly recurring alarms.
-You can choose from five different alarm sounds:
+You can choose from five different alarm sounds
 * Constant Beep
 * Four rapid beeps
 * Escalating beeps